 In Veroli the establishment of the municipalities was initiated, as disclosed in a document of 1134 that collects the first testimony of the consuls in southern Lazio.
 The centre was so important that Pope Alexander III (1159-1181) lived in Veroli in the fortress of San Leucio for three years.
 In the late Middle Ages this area was one of the most important in Europe and while in the nearby Anagni 4 popes were born,

 Veroli was one of the strongest centres of power to be a link between the growing Papal States and the Southern Kingdom.
 The bishop of Veroli managed the properties as a small feudal lord.

 Veroli became famous also for its craft activities such as the processing of copper, iron, ceramics and production of fabrics.

 The fourteenth and fifteenth centuries were characterized by a strong earthquake in 1350 and the defeat of Veroli by the king of Naples Ladislao of Durazzo.
 This is why the Pontifical State was increasingly committed to protecting the city.
 During this period, Pope Innocent VIII and Charles VIII of France arrived to conquer the Kingdom of Naples.
 Finally, in the sixteenth century the Spaniards arrived with the Colonna ‘clan’, but they did not loot the city thanks to a Spanish priest.

-In 1538 the first public school of letters and rhetoric was established by the Franks brothers.
-In 1600 the construction of the Seminary was begun and in 1773 Giovardiana Library was founded for the benefit of all citizens.
+Then a period of peace began.
+The centre of the world moved with the discovery of America and the new commercial routes.
+In 1538 the first public school of letters and rhetoric was founded here, in Veroli, by the Franchi brothers.
+In 1600 the construction of the Seminary began and in 1773 the Giovardiana Library was founded, one of the oldest public libraries in Italy.